patosai/patosai.github.io/projects/_posts/2018-09-10-making-a-mechanical-keyboard.markdown

 ![matrix normal operation](/assets/projects/ex2keyboard/exp-ghosting-current.png)

-So the first row was scanned, and it looks like there's current in the second column.
-Great, that's what was pressed!
+So the first row was scanned, current is running through the second column, so it looks like the switch in the first row second column was pressed, which is what is expected!
 But here's what else could happen.

 ![matrix ghosting issue](/assets/projects/ex2keyboard/exp-ghosting-issue-current.png)